 - In the event of inclement weather then your party can eat their lunch in the Parlour (the ground floor of the castle).

-- The site has two water-filled moats with sheer walls and steep banks and uneven and slippy surfaces throughout.
+- The site has two water-filled moats with sheer walls/steep banks and uneven and slippy surfaces throughout.
 It is essentail that you visit prior to your school trip to do your own risk assessment and see the site for yourselves.
 We will provides some notes to assit with this activity.

 Contact us and how to book your visit